navaaliqbal/Spam-SMS-detection/README.md

 - **Grid Search with Cross-Validation**: This technique is employed to find the optimal hyperparameters for the Random Forest classifier, ensuring the best model performance.

 ## Results
 - The model achieves high accuracy and reliability in classifying SMS messages as spam or ham.
-Detailed results and model evaluation metrics can be found in the `model_training.ipynb` notebook.
+Detailed results and model evaluation metrics can be found in the `spam_classification.ipynb` notebook.